Bhuvanesh-F/Web-project/README.md

 ### 4.6 Challenges and Solutions

 **Challenge: AJAX appointment booking with dynamic doctor population**

 The appointment booking form required the doctor dropdown to update automatically based on the selected speciality, without a full page reload.
 This was solved by creating a dedicated API endpoint (`api/get-doctors.php`) that accepts a speciality parameter via a `fetch()` call and returns a JSON array of matching doctors.
 The JavaScript in `main.js` then dynamically rebuilds the dropdown from the response.

 **Challenge: Consistent CSRF protection across all forms**

 Implementing CSRF protection consistently across every POST form required a centralised approach.
 By placing the `csrfToken()` and `verifyCsrf()` functions in `includes/auth.php` and including this file on every page, CSRF tokens were generated and validated uniformly without duplicating logic.

 **Challenge: Maintaining role separation**

 The dual-domain nature of the system (human and pet) alongside multiple staff roles required careful session and access control design.
 The `requirePatient()` and `requireAdmin()` functions in `auth.php` provide lightweight but effective guards that redirect unauthorised users before any sensitive page logic runs.

 ---

 ## 5. PowerPoint Summary

-The Week 10 group presentation was prepared by me with the exception of slides 14 and 15, which were contributed by teammate Sehun.
+The Week 10 group presentation was prepared by me with the exception of slides 14 and 15, which were contributed by my team member Sehun.

 **Key sections covered in the presentation:**